 Practice all the scales you learned in the first 4 weeks, but this time use your left hand.
 It might feel a little uncomfortable at first, but you will get used to it very quickly.
-It will take lesser time than it took to train the last time.
+It will take less time than it took to train the last time.
 Why?
 Because your mind & ears are already familiar with the notes on the Piano.
-You don’t have to look at the scales chart again and again to see which notes you need to play.
+You don’t have to look at the scales chart, again and again, to see which notes you need to play.

 Regular practice for 2 weeks will help you master the scales with both hands.
 You can even practice on a cheap piano keyboard (for under $300) for all it matters, as long as you get your hours in.

 To verify that you have successfully trained both your hands to play a scale.
 Try these 2 exercises.

 - Use both your hands to play the C Major Scale on different octaves at the same time.

 - Use your left hand to play the C# Major Scale, while your right hand plays the G# Major Scale at the same time.

 Wasn’t that fun?
 Let’s move on to Week 7.

 I will be honest with you.
 Chords are not something you can master in 1 week or 2 or even a few months.
 Chords are something that will come to you naturally over a period of time.
 But this shouldn’t stop you from practicing the basic chords.

 Again, you should be able to play the chords with both your hands, together & separately.